 In our current pattern, the Book of Common Prayer (BCP) Order of Service is normally followed for the 9a.m.
 Holy Communion on the first Sunday of the month.

 Groups, Courses and Activities

 'The Coffee Shop' is held in The Old School Hall in the centre of Glemsford village, 10am-11.30am every Tuesday.
 In the summer, weekly gatherings move round the village, being held in the gardens of some of the 'regulars'.
 There are no charges for coffee and cake, but donations are invited towards various aspects of the upkeep and mission of St Mary's Church.
 In recent years, those attending Coffeee Shop have made valuable contributions in this way.

 Messy Church started in Glemsford in 2014, organised jointly with Glemsford Methodists Church.
 We normally meet every 2 months on a Saturday, 4-6pm in Glemsford Village Hall.
 We enjoy games and crafts, a celebration with songs and a story and a shared meal to finish with.
 Meetings are currently being paused, but we hope to restart soon.

 A new edition of our Church Guide was produced in 2014.
 Copies are available for purchase in the church.

 St Mary's Church is in the village's conservation area, in a beautiful setting overlooking the Glem Valley.
-We recently registered St Mary's for the EcoChurch Scheme run by the Christian charity A Rocha and plan to work towards one of their awards for improved care for the environment.
+We are part of the EcoChurch Scheme run by the Christian charity A Rocha and have gained a bronze award for improved care for the environment.
 A small area for fostering wildflower development has been set aside in our churchyard, with regular mowing supended.